 - Misleading the Court.
 When the personal representative should not have been appointed in the first place because they were lying about being qualified.
 For example, the personal representative is not related to the person who died or is not named as the personal representative in the will.

-- Occurrence of a Contingency.
+- The occurrence of a Contingency.
 A will states that the person stops being a personal representative upon a contingency of some event, and the contingency event has occurred.

 - Failure to Notify the Court of Change of Address. a personal representative who fails to notify the court of a change of address within 30 days after such change.
 Not reporting a change of address does not seem like a big deal, but we have seen the court remove a personal representative of an estate where failure to notify the court of the change of address was one of the factors.